Hydroxychloroquine

 HIDE CONTENT

 What can be concluded from the studies so far is that studies which use HCQ in an early stage of COVID-19 are very likely to have positive outcome.
-This was expected knowing that basically the whole world was using it succesfully.
 Most positive studies use a low dose of around 400-800mg on first day followed by 200-400mg/day for several days.
 HCQ doesn't seem to have a positive effect on COVID-19 patients with comorbidities and/or severe illness which confirms that it should be used in an early stage of infection.
-Also higher doses seem to be ineffective which was already confirmed earlier.
-The addition of zinc seems beneficial as was already known.
-However, these positive signs have turned HCQ in a highly politicized topic...
+Also higher doses seem to be ineffective.
+The addition of zinc seems beneficial.
+These mainly positive outcomes have turned HCQ in a highly politicized topic...

 Politicization against HCQ (June 2020)